Boehrsi/on_upgrade/README.md

 # OnUpgrade

 Local upgrade checker plugin for Flutter.
+Enables the developer to easily migrate data between upgrades or to show users a new features dialog.

 ## Features